YUNBLAK/MeGA-Merging-Multiple-Independently-Trained-Neural-Networks-Based-on-Genetic-Algorithm/README.md

-# GANN: Genetic Algorithm-Based Weight Fusion of Multiple Independently Trained Neural Networks
+# MeGA: Merging Multiple Independently Trained Neural Networks Based on Genetic Algorithm

-The provided repository contains the necessary instructions and information to reproduce the findings of our study, "GANN: Genetic Algorithm-Based Weight Fusion of Multiple Independently Trained Neural Networks".
+The provided repository contains the necessary instructions and information to reproduce the findings of our study, "MeGA: Merging Multiple Independently Trained Neural Networks Based on Genetic Algorithm".

 # Setup
 Clone this repository to your local workspace: